gro-intelligence/api-client/docs/gro-data-key-concepts.md

  'name': 'Soybeans',
  'rankingScore': 2.204}
 ```
-Names and ids are unique within a particular entity type, i.e., there's only one item called Soybeans, and there's no other item with id = 270.
+IDs are unique within a particular entity type, i.e., there's only one item with id = 270.

 The above information can be retrieved using the client.search function:
 ```client.lookup('items', 270)```